 7. You want to spend as little time as possible at work

-Why spend more time than you have to at a place that makes you unhappy?
+Why spend more time than you have at a place that makes you unhappy?
 Other than skipping work anytime you can, you'll also try to come late and go home as early as possible.

 8. You can't enjoy your social and personal life

 With no energy left, all you really want is to have a rest.
-It's nearly impossible to enjoy your personal and social life - be it with your family, friends, and co-workers.
+It's nearly impossible to enjoy your personal and social life - be it with your family, friends, or co-workers.
 You avoid social events.
 Even doing your hobbies feels empty.